Best swimskins reviewed for racing in 2024

 What are swimskins?

-Swimskins are made of textile materials that are designed to be hydrodynamic but without the thickness of neoprene.
-During pool repeats, this tester saved 2-3secs per 100m (as opposed to 4-5secs per 100m in a neoprene wetsuit), so if you want the best swim split possible at your non-wetsuit A-race, it’s worth the investment.
+During pool repeats, we saved 2-3secs per 100m (as opposed to 4-5secs per 100m in a neoprene wetsuit), so if you want the best swim split possible at your non-wetsuit race, it’s worth the investment.

-Considering most swimskins cost £200 , splashing out on the off-chance your local race might take place on a sweltering hot day isn’t such a good investment, and British Triathlon rules state that you have to wear it for the whole event in short-course races, which will be considerably less comfortable over the top of a tri-suit.
+Considering most swimskins cost £200+, splashing out on the off-chance your local race might take place on a sweltering hot day isn’t such a good investment, and British Triathlon rules state that you have to wear it for the whole event in short-course races, which will be considerably less comfortable over the top of a tri-suit.

 The swimskins in this test all promise to give you a faster non-wetsuit swim, which meant plenty of testing in open water.

-Best men's swimskins 2024
+Best swimskins for men in 2024

-BlueSeventy PZ4TX
+Blueseventy PZ4TX

-Although the medium is a little on the small side compared to other mediums on test, when positioned correctly the PZ4TX is surprisingly stretchy and unlike the straitjacket feeling we expected when first wrestling it on.
+Although the medium is a little on the small side compared to other mediums on test, when positioned correctly the PZ4TX is surprisingly stretchy and unlike the straitjacket feeling I expected when first wrestling it on.

 The bonded seams do the job of minimising any rubbing or chafing, and overall it provides a comfortable, fast swim for a little less than the other high-end swimskins on test.
+JS

 Sailfish Rebel Pro 2